 Your primary concern when driving should be getting you and your passengers to where you’re going safely.
-You can’t always predict what is going to happen on the road, but you can practice safe driving behaviors.
+You can’t always predict what is going to happen on the road, but you can practice safe driving behaviors and avoid vehicle accidents.
 Follow all traffic laws and practice these safe driving habits every time you get behind the wheel to reduce your chances of getting into an automobile accident.

 1. Focus on the road

 This tip is rather obvious, but you might be surprised by how easy it is to get distracted while you’re behind the wheel.
 All sorts of things can distract you from music to conversations with passengers or something happening on the side of the road.